What Is The Right Raised Animal Flooring For Your Veterinary Hospital?

 What are the weights of the animals?
 What is the day to day cleaning that is necessary, and will you need to have surgical disinfection potential?
 What type of environment will the flooring be subjected to (e.g. salt water, high humidity, increased heat, etc.)?

 What does the area for the flooring look like from a dimensional and build style perspective?

 Do you need a safe way to aid rehabilitation for animals that is durable and easy to clean – like RACS raised animal flooring?
 What is the current configuration of your kennel or rest areas?
 Do you have custom needs because of a floor layout that requires smaller flooring options?

 Why RACS Flooring makes the most sense for a Veterinary Hospital and Animal Clinics of all types

 We believe that RACS flooring is a perfect fit for a vast majority of veterinary needs and treatment facilities.
 We stand behind our product and feel confident that the engineering and considerations of the product, as well as the material selections and finishing processes make them a best in class option.

-Our raised animal flooring has been installed in more than 5000 animal hospitals throughout the USA and our raised kennel flooring and other flooring options are known for promoting enhanced animal health, comfort and safety.
+Our raised animal flooring has been installed in more than 5,000 animal hospitals throughout the USA.
+Additionally, our raised kennel flooring and other flooring options are known for promoting enhanced animal health, comfort and safety.

 We invite you to request a quote today to determine if you can get added value from investment in the RACS flooring system compared to other industry options.